-- Depending on shooting conditions and memory card performance, memory card access lamp may light for up to about a minute after shooting ends in continuous release modes. - Turn long exposure noise reduction off (\square 230).
+- Depending on shooting conditions and memory card performance, access lamp may light for up to about a minute after shooting ends in continuous release mode. - Turn noise reduction off (\$\square\$ 195).

-Noise (bright spots, randomly-spaced bright pixels, fog, or lines) appear in photos:
+Noise (bright spots, randomly-spaced bright pixels, fog, or lines) appears in photos:

-- Bright spots, randomly-spaced bright pixels, fog, and lines can be reduced by lowering ISO sensitivity. - Use the Long exposure NR option in the shooting menu to limit the occurrence of bright spots or fog in photos taken at shutter speeds slower than 1 s (□ 230). - Fog and bright spots may indicate that the camera's internal temperature has become elevated due to high ambient temperatures, long exposures, or similar causes: turn the camera off and wait for it to cool before resuming shooting. - At high ISO sensitivities, lines may appear in photos taken with some optional flash units; if this occurs, choose a lower value.

-- In mode, randomly-spaced bright pixels, fog, or lines may be more noticeable in pictures shot under low light.
+- Bright spots, randomly-spaced bright pixels, fog, and lines can be reduced by lowering ISO sensitivity. - Use the Noise reduction option in the shooting menu to limit the occurrence of bright spots or fog in photos taken at shutter speeds slower than 1 s (□ 195). - Fog and bright spots may indicate that the camera's internal temperature has become elevated due to high ambient temperatures, long exposures, or similar causes: turn the camera off and wait for it to cool before resuming shooting. - At high ISO sensitivities, lines may appear in photos taken with some optional flash units; if this occurs, choose a lower value. - At high ISO sensitivities, bright spots, randomly-spaced bright pixels, fog, or lines may be more noticeable in long exposures, and photos taken at high ambient temperatures or with Active D-Lighting enabled, Flat selected for Set Picture Control ( 132) or extreme values selected for Picture Control parameters ( 135). - In mode, randomly-spaced bright pixels, fog, or lines may be more noticeable in pictures shot under low light.